Ronny Gunnarsson. Supervision (of PhD students) [in Science Network TV]. Available at: https://science-network.tv/supervision/. Accessed June 7, 2023.

 What should I look for in an advisor?

 Please look at this short three minute summary by Tara Brabazon:

 How do I find an advisor?

 The first question you should ask yourself is if you have limitations to where you want to study.
 Distant supervision can work but it is useful if you can physically meet your advisor at least sometimes.
-Some universities accept distant PhD education but most requires you to physically attend courses and seminars.
+Some universities accept distant PhD education but most requires you to physically attend at least some courses and seminars.
 Thus, your first task is to decide if you have geographical limitations or if you are prepared to move to another town or country.
 This first decision will guide your future search.
 There are different ways to find a potential advisor:

 - Search for publications with content similar to your interest and look up the authors of those publications.

 - Go to a conference with a topic of your interest.
 You may find an interesting presenter that you can approach.

 - Listen to recommendations from other students.
 The advantage with this approach is that you can get some idea of how this person might behave as an advisor.
 Will it be fun… …or the opposite?